Twelve Days of Christmas: Western Christianity

 New Year's Eve (31 December) is the feast of Pope St. Sylvester I and is known also as "Silvester".
 The transition that evening to the new year is an occasion for secular festivities in many nations, and in several languages is known as "St. Sylvester Night" ("Notte di San Silvestro" in Italian, "Silvesternacht" in German, "Réveillon de la Saint-Sylvestre" in French, and "סילבסטר" in Hebrew).
 Several Christian traditions, such as Catholic, Lutheran, Anglican, Methodist, and Moravian churches, offer various forms of Watchnight services, where the congregants are encouraged to review the year passed and pray for the year to come, often in connection with the celebration of Mass or the Lord's Supper.

 New Year's Day (1 January) is an occasion for further secular festivities or for rest from the celebrations of the night before.
-In the Roman Rite of the Roman Catholic Church, it is the Solemnity of Mary, Mother of God, liturgically celebrated on the Octave Day of Christmas.
+In the Roman Rite of the Catholic Church, it is the Solemnity of Mary, Mother of God, liturgically celebrated on the Octave Day of Christmas.
 It has also been celebrated, and still is in some denominations (such as Lutheranism and Anglicanism), as the Feast of the Circumcision of Christ, because according to Jewish tradition He would have been circumcised on the eighth day after His Birth, inclusively counting the first day and last day.
-This day, or someday proximate to it, is also celebrated by the Roman Catholics as World Day of Peace.
+This day, or someday proximate to it, is also celebrated by the Catholics as World Day of Peace.

 In many nations, e. g., the United States, the Solemnity of Epiphany is transferred to the first Sunday after 1 January, which can occur as early as 2 January.
 That solemnity, then, together with customary observances associated with it, usually occur within the Twelve Days of Christmas, even if these are considered to end on 5 January rather than 6 January.

-Other Roman Catholic liturgical feasts on the General Roman Calendar that occur within the Octave of Christmas and therefore also within the Twelve Days of Christmas are the Feast of St. Stephen on December 26 the Feast of St. John, Apostle and Evangelist on 27 December; the Feast of the Holy Innocents on 28 December; Memorial of St. Thomas Becket, Bishop and Martyr on 29 December; and the Feast of the Holy Family of Jesus, Mary, and Joseph on the Sunday within the Octave of Christmas or, if there is no such Sunday, on 30 December.
+Other Catholic liturgical feasts on the General Roman Calendar that occur within the Octave of Christmas and therefore also within the Twelve Days of Christmas are the Feast of St. Stephen on 26 December the Feast of St. John, Apostle and Evangelist on 27 December; the Feast of the Holy Innocents on 28 December; Memorial of St. Thomas Becket, Bishop and Martyr on 29 December; and the Feast of the Holy Family of Jesus, Mary, and Joseph on the Sunday within the Octave of Christmas or, if there is no such Sunday, on 30 December.
 Outside the Octave, but within the Twelve Days of Christmas, there are the feasts of Sts.
 Basil the Great and Gregory of Nazianzus on 2 January and the Memorial of the Holy Name of Jesus on 3 January.

 Other saints are celebrated at a local level.